DinTamari/caffe/CNN_Realtime_Visualization/other/face_example/README.md

 # Convolutional Neural Network Visualization of a Realtime Classifier

 Din Tamari
 Bachelor Project, USI Lugano, 2017
 Advisor: Luca Gambardella
 Tutor/Assistant: Alessandro Giusti

 # Face-Age classification example, see: https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/

 1. Need to download the 'Apparent age estimation model' .caffemodel file into directory
 2. age.prototxt (age_deploy.prototxt) file already available in directory
-3. 4 images supplied for demo - can download more from dataset on webpage If using other images, may need to preprocess before classification.
+3. 4 images supplied for demo (for more, see 00 directory)
+   If using other images, may need to preprocess before classification.
    See classify function in age_test.py
 4. run: > python age_test.py

-For any questions or issues, please contact me: tamari.din@gmail.com
+For any questions or issues, please contact me:
+tamari.din@gmail.com